The US plans to target foreign nationals using new technologies to carry out human rights abuses

 This SearchCIO-Midmarket.com IT Leadership Award finalist engages students in a technical training program with a new learning management system.

 Magirus has become the latest distributor to take the wraps off a cloud support programme to help resellers make the transition to selling hosted technology.
-The distributor's Cloud Foundation will provide training around infrastructure as a service and provide certifications for those partners that

 An expert in ERP upgrades explains why having a firm grip on five critical issues can ensure a strong return on investment.